 Mikro Kelari is one of my many recent finds when it comes to traditional delicious food that is closely connected to Cretan gastronomy.

-Located on the famous Chatzimichali Daliani Street, probably the best street to go when visiting Chania to find the best food, this little gem serves incredible meat dishes, typical sauces, and some of the best baked and fried potatoes you could expect.
+Located on the famous Chatzimichali Daliani Street, probably the best street in Chania to find the best food, this little gem serves incredible meat dishes, typical sauces, and some of the best baked and fried potatoes you could expect.

 63o Mezedosxoleion